 Frequently Asked Questions

-All volunteers and campers must be fully vaccinated to apply to weeks 1 and 2 of camp.
-Weeks 3 and 4, campers and volunteers do not need to be fully vaccinated to apply, although we strongly encourage vaccination against Covid-19.
+Campers and volunteers do not need to be vaccinated to apply, although we strongly encourage vaccination against Covid-19.

-If there is a suspected case within a cabin cohort, families/homes of the other campers in the cabin will be contacted with the option to pick up campers early.
+If there is a suspected case within a cabin, families/homes of the other campers in the cabin will be contacted with the option to pick up campers early.

 Following updated CDC recommendations Camp Daniel will not be requiring the use of face masks at summer camp.
 Our local community level is “low” so masking is completely optional and based on personal preference, informed by your personal level of risk.